Feeling Zapped? Is it Menopause? The possible causes of electric shock sensations

 The snap of a rubber band on your skin hurts, right?
 Now imagine that sensation, but there’s no rubber band.
 It can be quite a jolt and disconcerting when it happens.
-Electric shock sensations or ESS isn’t one of the more common symptoms of perimenopause, but it can be scary when you feel a zing of electricity shooting through you.
-For most, EES is generally harmless and short-lived, but for some it signals an imminent hot flash.
+Electric shock sensations or ESS isn’t typically attributed to perimenopause, but it can be scary when you feel a zing of electricity shooting through you.
+For most, EES is generally harmless and short-lived, but for some it has been the signal of an imminent hot flash.

-It’s not exactly clear what’s going on, but like many other perimenopausal symptoms, these zaps are believed to be related to fluctuating hormones.
+It’s not exactly clear what’s going on, but these zaps could be related to aging, or possibly fluctuating hormones.
 Estrogen works with your central nervous system to send messages along nerves to the brain.
-When your hormones start to go haywire, signals may get crossed, amplified, short-circuited, or otherwise distorted, causing the sensation of a shock or tingling in your extremities or elsewhere.
+When your hormones start to go haywire, signals may get crossed, amplified, short-circuited, or otherwise distorted, causing the sensation of a shock or tingling all over your body or elsewhere.